scribe-security/docs/docs/valint/policies.md

       evidence:
         signed: true
         format: ${current.content_type} # Populated by --input-format flag.
-        sbomversion: ${current.sbomversion> # Populated from the artifact version provided to verify command.
+        sbomversion: ${current.sbomversion} # Populated from the artifact version provided to verify command.
       with:
         identity: # Populated by `--email`, `--uri` and `--common-name flags sets
 ```